How to Become a Gaming Services Worker

 Organizational skills.
 Gaming managers and supervisors must be well organized to handle administrative and other tasks required in overseeing gaming services workers.

 Patience.
-All gaming workers have to be able to keep their composure when they handle a customer who becomes upset or breaks a rule.
+All gaming services workers must keep their composure when they handle a customer who becomes upset or breaks a rule.
+They also must be patient in dealing with equipment failures or malfunctions.